Select select¶

 Syntax

-- All select parameters are part of a single dictionary - Column definitions and clauses are key-value pairs -from
+- All select parameters are part of a single dictionary - Column definitions and clauses are key-value pairs -from is required, where and by are optional

 Common Uses